 Although the call monitoring process is basically about meeting the set quality standards and keeping the client happy, it is also about helping the business prosper so that it can win the desired market share.

-The SaaS companies need to make sure that its customer support is efficient enough as generating leads for them is a tough task.
+The SaaS companies need to make sure that their customer support is efficient enough as generating leads for them is a tough task.
 With a limited budget, it is time for the SaaS companies to focus on improving their agents’ performance so that it becomes possible to close more leads and generate better revenue.